Depo Provera Lawsuit

 Why Pfizer May Face Significant Liability in Depo-Provera Lawsuits

-Pfizer’s potential liability in Depo-Provera lawsuits stems, as we have been saying, from the fact that they failed to adequately warn consumers about the risk of developing meningioma brain tumors.
+Pfizer’s potential liability in Depo-Provera lawsuits stems, as we have been saying, from the fact that it failed to adequately warn consumers about the risk of developing meningioma brain tumors.

 By law, drug manufacturers are supposed to provide clear warnings about any risks tied to their products.
 But when it comes to Depo-Provera, Pfizer left out the risk of meningiomas on the warning label, despite growing evidence linking long-term use of the shot to this serious condition.
 Patients need to be able to trust that they’re getting the full picture when making decisions about their health.